 Testing Windows All of MN MCA and MTAS testing will be administered through Pearson Access Next as it was this past school year.
 All ACCESS and Alternate ACCESS testing runs through WIDA-AMS and the DRC Insight platform.

-- MCA testing window is March 8th –
+- MCA testing window is March 7th – May 13 for science

-- ACCESS for ELL’s grade K-12 window is January 25th through
+- ACCESS for ELL’s grade K-12 window is January 31st through March 25th

-The Benchmark Reports are not available this fall, but next year they will have a new look to them.
-Staff can contact the District Assessment Coordinator in the fall of 2021 to get a copy of their grade level and content area.
+The Benchmark Reports are available this fall.
+Staff can contact the District Assessment Coordinator in the fall of 2022 to get a copy of their grade level and content area.
 They will be available for Reading, Math, and Science.